jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 17 - Security in Distributed Systems.md

 ## Attacking P2P Systems

-There are two functional elements
+There are two functional elements of P2P systems that need broad protection:
+1) P2P Operations (P-OPs) such as:
+	- Discovery
+	- Query
+	- Routing
+	- Download, etc.